Vietnam.vn - Nền tảng quảng bá Việt Nam

 Consultation workshop on green transformation roadmap for industrial parks in Ho Chi Minh City, aiming for net zero emissions on July 29

-This is the smallest of the 17 industrial parks currently in operation, with an area of 27 hectares and only 16 projects remaining.
-This park will be redeveloped according to an integrated model of industrial services, green infrastructure and low emissions.
+This is the smallest of the 17 industrial parks currently, with an area of 27 hectares, and only 16 projects in operation.
+This park will be redeveloped according to a model integrating industrial services, green infrastructure and low emissions.

 Mr. Tran Thanh Binh, Deputy Director of the Ho Chi Minh City Institute for Development Studies, commented that green transformation is becoming an inevitable trend and an important requirement to fulfill Net Zero commitments.

-He said the workshop noted five main issues, of which finance is a key factor, requiring support from the State and the city to build a set of green indicators, priority policies and a carbon credit accumulation mechanism to help businesses reduce conversion costs.
+He said the workshop noted five main issues, of which finance is the key factor, requiring support from the State and the city to build a set of green indexes, priority policies and a carbon credit accumulation mechanism to help businesses reduce conversion costs.

 “Green transformation must be associated with environmental responsibility, energy saving and minimizing impacts on production and business.
 Enterprises need to proactively innovate, especially dual transformation – both digitalization and greening – to move towards sustainable development,” said Mr. Binh.